SEARCH

 Now, although I’m older, and the rest of my life is shorter (simple math), I stick to the basics, and give the garden all the time in the world.
 I’m in no hurry.
 I have no need for gimmicks or remedies.

 Where I was so focused on the ‘end result’ in the beginning, now I’m all about the journey.
-Yet, things grow better now than when I was in a hurry.
+Yet, things grow better with this approach and I am feel a much greater satisfaction than I did when I was in such a hurry.

 Contents